tejesh014/vaccine-slot-alert/README.md

 * In the browser enable `Developer mode` at `edge://extensions/` or `chrome://extensions/`.
 * Click on `Load Unpacked` and upload the extracted folder.
 Now the `vaccine-slot-alert` is added to the browser.
 * Click on the extension icon, then in the popup window click `Set Filters`.
 * Select the filters and click save.
-DONE!
+The alerts are configured now.
+* To stop the alerts click on the `vaccine-slot-alert` icon and click `STOP ALERTS` button at the bottom.

 ## Filters
 Supported filters are `AGE LIMIT, FEE TYPE, VACCINE NAME, DOSE TYPE and DISTRICT`.
 Currently only filtering based on a single `district` is allowed (not `PINCODE` based), but soon `multiple districts` will be supported.